 (a) The office of Party A is and copies of any notices should be delivered to 1400 Smith Street, Houston, Texas 77002, Attention: Director, Documentation Department, Facsimile No. (713) 646-4816; and to Attention: Assistant General Counsel, Trading Group - ENA, Facsimile No. (713) 646-4818, at the above address; and

-(b) The office of Party B is and copies of any notices should be delivered to: 22 Grenville Street, St. Helier, Jersey, Channel Islands JE4 8PX Attention: Ian James, Facsimile No. 44 1534 609333.
+(b) The office of Party B is and copies of any notices should be delivered to: 22 Grenville Street, St. Helier, Jersey, Channel Islands JE4 8PX Attention: Ian James, Facsimile No. 44-1534-609333.

 If you have questions regarding this confirmation, please contact Michael Garberding.
 Please confirm that the foregoing correctly sets forth the terms of our agreement by executing a copy of this Confirmation and returning it to us by facsimile to facsimile (713) 646-3602.